Sue Buckett

-Sue Buckett (born 6 August 1944) is a former England women's international footballer.
+Sue Buckett is a former England women's international footballer.
 She represented England at senior international level and spent most of her career at Southampton Women's F.C.
 Buckett won the Women's FA Cup eight times between 1971 and 1981 and was the first ever goalkeeper to save a penalty in the competition's final.

 Club career

 Buckett won the WFA Cup eight times with Southampton and was captain in six of their winning finals.
 Her first winners medal came in 1971 when they beat Stewarton Thistle 4–1 at Crystal Palace National Sports Centre.
 Buckett has the distinction of being the first ever goalkeeper to save a penalty in a WFA Cup final which she achieved in 1975, when she saved a penalty taken by Eileen Foreman of Warminster.
 Southampton won the game 4–2.
 Her eighth and final success in the competition came in 1981 when Southampton defeated reigning champions St Helens at Knowsley Road.
 She reached the final again in 1992 with Red Star Southampton, but they lost 4–0 to Doncaster Belles in the final at Prenton Park.
 Buckett was also an unused substitute in the 1999 final when the renamed Southampton Saints were beaten by Arsenal.